Living On Campus

 - Personal effects (plants, pictures, etc.)

 - The College has many desktop computers available for student use on the main campus.
 These are available in two labs plus a number of other locations on campus.
 These computer labs are open during class times as well as during some limited weekend hours.
 There are also computers available to all housing residents in the Rocky Mtn.
-Hall and Aspen Mtn.
-Hall computer labs.
-You may want the convenience of your own computer.
-If so, you are encouraged to bring it.
+Hall computer lab.
 Residents have computer access to the College’s network from all rooms in the residence halls.

 - If you are moving into an apartment, you will also need pots and pans, dishes, kitchen utensils and a microwave.